c0mradeuc/homework/README.md

 TODO List:
 - Add input validations to the routes
-- Improve error handling using a middleware}
+- Improve error handling.
+For ex. returning the corresponding http response code depending on the error type
-- Some optimizations like caching profile in getProfile middleware or in database queries
+- Some optimizations like caching the user profile in getProfile middleware or in database queries
 - More e2e and unit testing
 - Some documentation
+- Maybe not declaring model relationships in app.js